johnpatramanis/Hnld_Genetic_Diversity_Analysis/README.md

 Alternatively, any GRCh38 vcf file should work, for example: https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg You only need to download the relevant chromosomes.
-In our case these would be 3,4,1-,11,17,X and Y.
+In our case these would be 3, 4, 1, 11, 17, X and Y.

 Once you've downloaded them you need to merge them together using: